jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-state-guide.md

 ### Listening to State Changes

-The recommended way to listen to changes in the Store is by subscribing to the `AuditStateChanged` audit event in the [AuditEventAPI](https://api.adaptabletools.com/interfaces/_src_api_auditeventapi_.auditeventapi.html) section of Adaptable API.
+The recommended way to listen to changes in the Store is by subscribing to the `AuditStateChanged` audit event in the [AuditEventApi](https://api.adaptabletools.com/interfaces/_src_api_auditeventapi_.auditeventapi.html) section of Adaptable Api.

 ## FAQs